 A megacity is a region that has a population greater than 10 million.
 It seems the term was created for cities like Shanghai, China.
 In 2000, the fast-growing city was home to 16.4 million people.
-Shanghai’s population reached 24.1 million in 2013, according to the Shanghai Municipal Statistics Bureau.
-It’s the largest city in China and third largest in the world.
+Shanghai’s population exceeded 23 million in 2017.
+It’s the largest city in China and 7th largest in the world.

 Shanghai sits on the Yangtze River delta along China’s eastern coast.
 The city covers about 6,333 square kilometers, an area slightly more than that covered by Toronto, Canada (5,901 square kilometers).
 But Shanghai has a population nearly four times higher than Toronto.